Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

 \subsubsection{Results on Deterministic Base Graphs}

-Theorem~1.2 of~\cite{Hu20indistinguishability} provides an analogous indistinguishability result for $\wusf$ on a deterministic base graph, assuming one-endedness and the \textit{Liouville property} (i.e., every bounded harmonic function is constant).
+Theorem~1.2 of~\cite{Hu20indistinguishability} provides an analogous indistinguishability result for $\wusf$ on a deterministic base graph, assuming one-endedness and the \textit{Liouville property} (the latter means that every bounded harmonic function is constant).
 This result extends Theorem~4.5 of~\cite{BeKePeSc11}, which deals with the special case $\mathbb Z^d$.
 The result of~\cite{Hu20indistinguishability} also deals with $k$-tuples of components.
 We provide alternative proofs of these results and similar results for CMTs, and extend them to non-Liouville or non-one-ended cases.

 In contrast to the setting of unimodular random base graphs, when the base graph is deterministic, we neither fix a root nor consider equivalence under isomorphisms.
 This gives more flexibility to distinguish the components; e.g., one can color the components based on the inclusion of any given arbitrary point.
 In~\cite{HuNa17indistinguishability}, indistinguishability is proved only for tail component-properties, assuming one-endedness and the Liouville property.
 In fact, the latter is necessary (otherwise, the \textit{Poisson boundary} is nontrivial and the \textit{boundary points} of the components distinguish them).
 We restate this result as follows and study the non-Liouville and non-one-ended cases as well.
 For the latter, we use the \textit{oriented} version of $\wusf$ given by Wilson's algorithm rooted at infinity (see \Cref{subsec:usf-defs}).